 Valery Fadeyev, the chairman of the Kremlin's human rights council, denounced the rallies as a "provocation".

-Several thousand protesters demonstrated in Saint Petersburg, despite police closing off the main thoroughfare, Nevsky Prospekt, and shutting subway stations, and 962 were detained in that city during the rally, according to Ovid Info.
+Several thousand protesters demonstrated in St. Petersburg, despite police closing off the main thoroughfare, Nevsky Prospekt, and shutting subway stations, and 962 were detained in that city during the rally, according to Ovid Info.

 "Batons and tasers will not solve existing problems.
 Violence only breeds intransigence and engenders bitterness," ombudsman Alexander Shishlov said in a statement.
 "This is a path towards great trouble.
 It's time to stop."